kelseykhanh/ANUComp6710/README.md

 Using the incomplete template for [Q1TwoThree.java](src/comp1110/exam/Q1TwoThree.java), complete the unimplemented method `twothree()`.

 Use the tests provided to test your solution, and then commit and push your changes to GitLab.

+### Q1.2D  [5 Marks]  Recursion (harder)

+Using the incomplete template for [Q1VowCon.java](src/comp1110/exam/Q1VowCon.java), complete the unimplemented method `vowcon()`.

+Use the tests provided to test your solution, and then commit and push your changes to GitLab.